jonghwan3/BooksDiary/README.md

 # Configuration and Running our service

-This guide will explain steps to configure environment.
+This guide will explain steps to configure AWS environment.

 ## Prerequisites